 |

-Replace defective controller.
-See replacement, setup, and programming procedures in section Controller Reference.
+Replace the faulty controller.
+See the replacement, setup and programming procedures in the section Controller Reference Materials.

 |